 - Assessment - allows for the breakdown and assignment of risks

-- Response - tracks the implementation of controls to mitigate risk
+- Response - tracks the implementation of controls to mitigate potential risk

 - Communication and reporting - empowers a CISO to share this information with technical and non-technical stakeholders throughout the organization

-- Monitoring - allows for the identification and implementation of processes that track set governance objectives, risk ownership and accountability, and compliance with policies and decisions that are set through the governance process and risk associated with those objectives along with the effectiveness of risk mitigation and controls
+- Monitoring - allows for the identification and implementation of processes that track set governance objectives, risk ownership, and accountability.
+Monitor compliance with policies and decisions that are set through the governance process and risk associated with those objectives along with the effective implementation of risk mitigation and controls

 An Integrated Approach to Risk Management Requires an Integrated Solution